The Packing Slip: a Valuable Document or Mass Waste Product?

 Many consumers and merchants have indeed paid less attention to this piece of paper over time.
 Even Amazon has eliminated packing slips with some single-boxed containers.
 Plus, relying on electronic communication certainly has its environmental advantages.

 That number is not slowing down.
-New statistics predict eCommerce sales to increase to $6.5 Trillion by 2023.
+New statistics predict that eCommerce is expected to surpass $8.1 trillion during 2026.
 Amazon is estimated to account for half of all eCommerce sales by the end of the year.